APPEARANCES MAY BE DECEITFUL IN NIGERIAN POLITICS.

 Success at every level of politics is measured by employment indices, state of infrastructure, crime level and public approval.
 A dapper and dashing politician is preferable to a dour and depressed politician given the same level of accomplishments.
 Megalomania and ostentatious living should disqualify any politician.
 However, being an Okpa aku eri eri, does not qualify you for office.

 Africastallestman warns Nigerians to beware of politicians who flaunt their frugal lifestyle.
 I call them wolves in sheep’s clothing.
-More and more political aspirants will be emulating that style as we approach 2019, since we have a gullible electorate.
+More and more political aspirants will be emulating that style as we approach 2023, since we have a gullible electorate.
 The case of Senator Dino Melaye who used his anti-corruption credentials to get into National Assembly is a great example.
-He has become one of the most reviled, flamboyant, and ostentatious member of the Nigerian National Assembly.
-There are currently attempts to recall him.
+He has become one of the most reviled, flamboyant, and ostentatious members of the Nigerian National Assembly.
+There was an unsuccessful attempt to recall him.

 Ask these questions of your next representative at any level: